Komfudo/WiiMC-IPTV-Streamer-and-Renderer/README.md

 # Watching on WIIMC

-To watch it on WIIMC first download WIIMC and WIIMC-SS from the Open Shop Channel and then go to WIIMC's directory and open onlinemedia.xml. add this example line but modify it on your domain of your instance:
+To watch it on WIIMC first download WIIMC and WIIMC-SS from the Open Shop Channel and then go to WIIMC's directory and open onlinemedia.xml. add this example line but modify it from your domain of your instance:

 ```
 <folder name="folder name of your instance">